Cura : Care Beyond Boundaries Logo

 Days 3 To 7

 Swelling often begins to settle and comfort typically improves.
-A follow up visit may occur during this period, including suture review if needed.
+A follow up visit may happen during this period, including suture review if needed.

 Weeks 2 To 6

 Soft tissue healing continues.
-The tooth and surrounding area usually feel more normal, though some tenderness can persist in selected cases.
+The tooth and surrounding area often start to feel more normal, although some tenderness can persist in selected cases.

 Bone healing and radiographic improvement can take months.
 Follow up imaging is often used to assess healing over time, depending on the original diagnosis and symptoms.

-Aftercare supports healing and helps reduce the risk of complications, especially once you return home.
+Aftercare supports healing and helps reduce complication risk, especially once you return home.

 Oral Hygiene